 Since a power source is one of the most important components to proper tailgating, you’ll want to make sure you’re getting the best tailgate generator for the job.
 You want one that is the ideal combination of long-lasting, portable, and inexpensive.

 Though not exhaustive, this list should give you a good idea of what type of generator you should look for in regard to all of these categories.
 We’ve tried to compile a somewhat well-rounded list that should encompass many types of uses and perks (including our top picks).

-At the top of the list, we have the Westinghouse IGen 2200.
-While not the absolute biggest powerhouse at 1800 running watts and 2200 starting watts, it gets the job done the best out of any of the generators on this list.
+At the top of the list, we have the beautiful Westinghouse IGen 2200.
+While not the absolute biggest powerhouse at 1800 running watts and 2200 starting watts, it gets the job done the best out of any of the tailgate generator choices on this list.
 One of the most convenient features is its weight: the Westinghouse weighs in at an impressively light 46 pounds.

 Another amazing perk is how quiet it is.
 It averages at around 52 decibels, which is much quieter than most generators, even some of the portable ones in this list.
 It also has a sleek, inconspicuous design.
 It’s a very efficient generator, it has a 1.2 gallon fuel tank, but can run for 12 hours at 50% load; the generator also comes with an efficiency mode, which will keep it running even longer.

 Most generators report their runtime with a 20% to 25% load, but this Westinghouse can go for the long haul.
 Along with 2 standard style covered outlets, it very conveniently comes with 2 USB outlets, for charging phones or similar devices.